Blog/Hexarelin Dosage Guide: Protocols

 Hexarelin binds CD36 receptors on cardiomyocytes (heart muscle cells), activating anti-apoptotic and anti-fibrotic pathways through PPARgamma signaling.
 Preclinical studies demonstrate reduced infarct size, improved cardiac function after ischemia, and decreased atherosclerotic plaque formation (Bhatt et al. 2014, PubMed 25278975; PubMed 11988484).

 The key finding: these cardiovascular effects are independent of GH release.
 They persist even after GH receptor desensitization occurs (PubMed 10465272).
-This means the cardioprotective benefits may continue during extended use even as the GH-stimulating effects diminish.
+Your heart keeps benefiting even when your pituitary has stopped responding.
 Human clinical data remains limited.

 Weight-Based vs. Flat Dosing: How to Calculate Your Dose

 Clinical studies dose hexarelin in mcg/kg body weight.
 Community protocols use flat doses in mcg.
-Understanding the relationship between the two prevents underdosing in heavier individuals and overdosing in lighter ones.
+Understanding the relationship between the two prevents you from underdosing if you are heavier or overdosing if you are lighter.

-The effective range from clinical data is 1.0-2.0 mcg/kg.
+The effective range from clinical data is 1.0 to 2.0 mcg/kg.
 Below is a conversion table.

 Body Weight1.0 mcg/kg (Conservative)1.5 mcg/kg (Standard)2.0 mcg/kg (Maximum)